Junior Tallo: Roma reserves

 In August 2011, Tallo was signed by Roma on a temporary deal.
 He scored 18 goals in 16 league appearances for the club's reserves in the group stage of the Primavera League to finish as the team's top-scorer, one goal behind Group C topscorer Gonzalo Barreto of Lazio.
 Across the 3 Primavera league groups Tallo ranked as joint fifth along with Mauro Bollino from the same group.
 The reserves qualified for the quarter-finals of the league playoffs directly as Group C winner.
-They were was eliminated by Lazio in semi-finals and Tallo did not score in the 2 appearances.
+They were eliminated by Lazio in the semi-finals and Tallo did not score in the 2 appearances.
 The Roma reserves also won the 2011–12 Coppa Italia Primavera with Tallo contributing one goal against Juventus in the first leg of the finals on 8 March 2012.
 In the 2012 Viareggio Tournament on 20 February 2012 Roma was beaten by the Old Lady.

+Professional career

 Roma

 Tallo was awarded number 26 shirt for Roma's first-team in March 2012.
 On 9 March, he was included in the first-team squad for the first time.
 He made his first team debut on 25 April 2012 against Fiorentina as a substitute for defender Gabriel Heinze.
 In the next match, he replaced Bojan in the second half as Roma trailed 1–2 to Napoli and went on to assist Fábio Simplício for the 2–2 equaliser.
 He made a third successive substitute appearance on 1 May replacing Bojan at half-time in a 0–0 draw away to Chievo.
 His three first team appearances came in the break between the regular season and the playoffs of the reserve league; Tallo never played for the first team again in the next four seasons, being loaned out to other clubs from 10 January 2013 to 30 June 2015.

 On 22 June 2012, Roma purchased Tallo in a co-ownership deal from Chievo for €1 million on a four-year contract.
-In January 2013 he left for A.S.
-Bari on loan.
+In January 2013 he left for AS Bari on loan.

 In June 2013 Roma signed Tallo outright for an additional €215,000 before sending him out on another loan, this time to French club AC Ajaccio.
 In 2014, he was signed by SC Bastia for a loan fee of €300,000.